-Call centers, more than any other workplace, are notorious for putting their agents’ health and safety at risk.
-The amount of workplace stress that customer service reps deal with every day is unbelievable.
+Call centers, more than any other workplace, are notorious for putting the health and safety of their agents at risk.
+The amount of workplace stress that call center workers deal with every day is unbelievable.

 No wonder absenteeism in call centers is at an all-time high.
 This leads to productivity losses of up to $225.8 billion, or $1,685 per employee, each year.
 If you added other workplace issues, such as racism and sexual harassment, then it’s even less of a surprise to see the abysmal turnover rates for call center agents.
 It can go as high as 33% in the United States with a lifespan of only 3.3 years.
 In the Philippines, the situation is even worse with entry-level agents lasting only 18 months at their jobs.